SpeerSec/HTB-ObsidianTemplateHeader/README.md

 **Note**: _Make sure to use the specific Active or Retired command for the relevant note._

+_If there are any features you can think of adding let me know please :)_

+### To do
+- Sort retired machine tags to not break when there's a symbol in it

 ## Features

 Can get both challenges and machines, split between retired and active.